Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Playing the Game/Exploration.md

 **Normal.** Traveling at a Normal pace imposes [[D20 Tests#Advantage/Disadvantage|Disadvantage]] on [[The Six Abilities|Dexterity]] ([[Proficiency#Skill Proficiencies|Stealth]]) checks.
 **Slow.** Traveling at a Slow pace grants [[D20 Tests#Advantage/Disadvantage|Advantage]] on [[The Six Abilities|Wisdom]] ([[Proficiency#Skill Proficiencies|Perception]] or [[Proficiency#Skill Proficiencies|Survival]]) checks.
 #### Vehicles
 Travelers in wagons, carriages, or other land vehicles choose a pace as normal.
-Characters in a waterborne vessel are limited to the [[speed]] of the vessel, and they don’t choose a travel pace.
+Characters in a waterborne vessel are limited to the [[Speed]] of the vessel, and they don’t choose a travel pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day. “[[Equipment]]” includes vehicles for sale.